 parmesean peels (use a potato peeler) to taste (I like A LOT)

 Whisk the dressing together.
 Mix the salad ingredients.
 Toss and serve.
-Bonus points!
-Dressing can be added 30 minutes before serving with no fear of wilting.
-Recipe serves two as a main, or four as a side.
+Bonus points – dressing can be added 30 minutes before serving with no fear of wilting.
+Recipe serves four to six.

 This bbq chicken is huge on taste and short on prep time.
 I came up with it the summer Oscar was born and just remembered it the other day.
 Depending how much time you have you can marinate it for as little as one hour or overnight.
 I’m often short on time and dinner hour is approaching (eeek..again!) and I’ve had success marinating in just one hour.
 My three year old loves this chicken.
 Feel free to add more siracha if you like more spice.